Donpedro13/etwprof/README.md

 * Processor architecture and model independent
 * It must be viable to be used as a technical support tool

-Unlike Microsoft provided ETW-based performance profilers (such as [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)), [Windows Performance Recorder](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-recorder), etc.), etwprof performs filtering, so sampled profile data relevant only to the target process is saved.
+Unlike Microsoft provided ETW-based performance profilers (such as [xperf](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-8.1-and-8/hh162920(v=win.10)), [Windows Performance Recorder](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-recorder), etc.), etwprof performs filtering, so sampled profile data relevant only to the target processes are saved.
 This results in much smaller `.etl` output files compared to other ETW-based tools.

 Usage
 ----------

 etwprof is a command line tool.
-To profile an (already running) process, launch etwprof as an Administrator, and pass either the PID or the name of the executable that you'd like to profile.
+To profile (already running) processes, launch etwprof as an Administrator, and pass either the PID or the name of the executable that you'd like to profile.
 The following example will profile `notepad.exe`, write the resulting `.etl` file to the user's home folder, and will also create one minidump at the beginning:

 `etwprof profile -t=notepad.exe --outdir=%USERPROFILE% -m`